Where is the College located?

 The entry requirements for direct entry into this program include:

-• Diploma level qualification (AQF level 5) or higher in a related field such as BSB51918 Diploma of Leadership and Management, BSB50618 Diploma of Human Resources Management or BSB50215 Diploma of Business or other relevant qualification at AQF level 5 or higher; or
+• Advanced Diploma level qualification (AQF level 6) or higher in a related field such as BSB61015 Advanced Diploma of Leadership and Management, BSB60915 Advanced Diploma of Management (Human Resources) or BSB60215 Advanced Diploma of Business or other relevant qualification at AQF level 6 or higher; or

-• Substantial employment experience as a professional or manager (more than two years) where learning is used to build organizational capability
+• Substantial leadership and management employment experience (more than two years) where learning is used to build organizational capability

 Additional entry requirements: